UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Recuperacao_de_Informacao/Files/Notas de aula.md

 - Solution: bridge the gap by tuning query specificity
   - Either remove or add terms as required

-### Query relaxation
+##### Query relaxation

 - Rather than a verbose query, fire a shorter version!
   - [ideas for breakfast menu for a staff meeting]
     - [breakfast meeting menu ideas]
-  - [Provide information on international support
-- provided to either side in the Spanish Civil War]
+  - [Provide information on international support provided to either side in the Spanish Civil War]
     - [spanish civil war]

+COmo escolher quais palavras deletar para encontrar melhores resultados?

-#### Query relaxation approaches
+###### Query relaxation approaches

 - How to discard useless (or keep useful) terms?
   - Several feature-based machine learning approaches